The Finals: Gameplay

-The game mechanics encourage emergent gameplay by the way of the many free variables present.
-These include highly player-modifiable terrain (both destruction and limited construction), varied weather conditions and time of day (which change between matches), and additional features such as moving platforms or structures suspended in the air.
-The arenas contain many items that can be picked up and thrown by the player, including but not limited to plant pots, chairs, and tables.
-Different types of canisters and barrels can also be found both placed around the arena, and suspended in hanging boxes.
-These canisters can explode to damage the environment, or create various game elements such as fires, toxic gas clouds, glitch explosions that interrupt player gadgets, etc. Entire buildings can be toppled if the correct supports are targeted, and large enough debris can destroy other buildings.
-The game also allows for limited construction, though this takes the form of deployable cover (such as Barricades), as well as through the use of the Goo Gun, Goo Grenade and Goo Barrels, which create solid, destructible barriers that resemble foam insulation.
-Additionally, several game elements have interactions with each other, such as smoke extinguishing fires, fire dissipating toxic gas clouds and burning down goo, and smoke hiding toxic gas clouds.
+The game mechanics encourage dynamic emergent gameplay by way of the many free variables present.
+These include highly player-modifiable terrain (both destruction and limited construction), varied weather and time of day (which change between rounds), and additional conditions such as moving platforms or structures suspended in the air.
+The arenas contain numerous items which can be picked up and thrown by the player, including but not limited to plant pots, chairs, and tables.
+Different types of canisters and barrels can be found both throughout the arena, and suspended in hanging boxes.
+These canisters can explode to destroy the environment, create temporary structures made up of goo, or create various effects such as fire, toxic gas, smoke, glitch explosions, and lingering health regeneration.
+Entire buildings can be toppled if the correct supports are targeted, and large enough debris can destroy other buildings.
+The game also allows for limited construction in the form of deployable cover (such as Barricades), as well as through the use of the Goo Gun, Goo Grenade and Goo Barrels, which solidify on impact, creating destructible structures of goo that resemble foam insulation.
+Smoke can extinguish fires, while fire can ignite toxic gas and burn through goo.
+These interactions allow players to combine environmental effects or counter those created by opponents.

-Players who are killed are turned into team-colored statues that their teammates can carry and interact with to revive them.
-It takes five seconds of continuous interaction to revive a player, but Medium-class players may use a defibrillator on a statue to revive the teammate hands-free, which takes three seconds.
-Teammates revived by a defibrillator respawn with 50% of their maximum health, however much ammunition was in their gun at the time of death, and incur a short cooldown on their specializations and gadgets.
-If enough time elapses, a player may choose to respawn themselves at full health.
-In quick-play games, players can respawn an unlimited number of times, while in Tournament game modes, players have a limited amount of Respawn Tokens, gaining one extra token per round.
-If an entire team is eliminated before a member can respawn (referred to as a team wipe), all members will respawn together, at the same time, and without consuming respawn tokens.
-Players who die with no more respawn tokens are forced to wait until a teammate revives them, or until their team is wiped out.
+Contestants who are eliminated disintegrate into coins and leave behind a revive statue which their teammates can pick up to reposition and interact with to revive.
+It takes five seconds of continuous interaction to revive a contestant.
+Alternatively, Medium-build players may use an equipped defibrillator to revive their teammate after a short charge, during which the contestant's outline appears and visually refills with voxels.
+Contestants revived by a defibrillator respawn with 50% of their health, the same state of their weapon at elimination, and incur a short cooldown on their specializations and gadgets.
+If enough time elapses, a player may choose to respawn themselves at full health using Respawn coin.
+In quick-play game modes, there are unlimited Respawn coins, while in Tournament game modes, the amount is limited, gaining one extra coin per round.
+If a team wipe occurs, the respawn timer is reset and all members will respawn together at the same time without consuming their coins.
+Players who are eliminated with no more coins must wait for a teammate to revive, or a team wipe.
+While potentially strategic in Cashout, a team wipe penalty in Ranked Cashout costs 15% of the team's total cash.

-At the end of matches, players earn in-game currency, known as "VR", by playing matches.
-These can be spent to permanently unlock new weapons, specializations, and gadgets, with most items costing 500 VRs to purchase, and items released in the current season costing 2200 VRs to purchase.
+Players earn in-game currency, known as VRs, by playing matches.
+These can be spent to permanently unlock new weapons, specializations, gadgets, and scopes.
 The maximum holding limit for VRs is 5000, and exceeded VRs will not be returned.